ashleyharris-maptek-com-au/SpatialCompetenceBenchmark/README.md

 - Arrange 500 dominos so that when pushing over a single one, in a direction you choose, they fall over in a pattern that resembles a unit hypercube projected into 2D from the 4D camera location 10,10,10,10.
-- How many stanford bunnies
+- How many stanford bunnies can you fit into a 1 cubic meter box?